Market Commentary 9313

 Index.
 The Ten Year Forecast estimates the probability that the FTSE 100

-Index will achieve certain gain or loss benchmarks at a point in time ten years in
+equity index will achieve certain gain or loss benchmarks at a point in time ten

-the future.
-For example, look at the top line of the table immediately below this
+years in the future.
+For example, look at the top line of the table immediately

-paragraph.
-Foercast-Chart.com is forecasting a probability of 5% that the FTSE
+below this paragraph.
+Forecast-Chart.com is forecasting a probability of 5%

 PROBABILITY